asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 published: true
 ---

-I have some exposure to traditional enterprise wide deployed messaging systems (typically JMS based and some AMQP based at later stages).
-While we had tried to see Kafka was a fit-for-purpose tool for the use-cases it was only experimentational.

-This blog is a refresher for me - thought will implement a sample use-case and see how to leverage the features that seems out of box and specific for a particular transport/flow.
+I have exposure to traditional enterprise wide deployed messaging systems (typically JMS based and some AMQP based at later stages).
+Kafka was only experimentational to see if it is a fit-for-purpose tool for the use-cases at hand.
+This blog is a refresher for me - thought will implement a sample use-case and see how to leverage the features that seems out of box and specific for a particular transport/flow based on code/configuration.

-### What is Kafka?
+### Kafka
 Kafka is a high through put distributed messaging platform platform typically used as a transport mechanism.
 It does not do any application processing except if you fiddle with kafka-streams.